 - Difficulty moving the jaw or tongue

-If any problems don’t disappear within two weeks, seek advice from a dental professional but remember, prevention is key and catching oral cancer early has a 90% survival rate.
+If any problems still occur after two weeks, seek advice from a dental professional but remember, prevention is key and catching oral cancer early has a 90% survival rate, making mouth cancer screening the optimal option.

-At a dental screening, one of our dental team will take the following steps:
+At a mouth cancer screening, one of our dental team will take the following steps:

 - Look at your face and neck to check symmetry and look for lumps, bumps or swellings